NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__mcutils__interactions.md

 **Note**: Photons are considered weak-interacting, as are all hadrons and leptons (we can't distinguish between L and R fermions at physical particle level).

-Determine if the <a href="http://example.org/namespaces/namespacerivet_1_1pid/">PID</a> is that of a weakly interacting particle
+Determine if the PID is that of a weakly interacting particle